markstringer-dti/markstringer-dti.github.io/dti.md

 The observation that she was making was that I had a lot of skills in project management, I had a lot of experience of project management.
 I clearly don't have any problem talking to her.
 I don't seem to have any problem talking with my team.
 So why do I have so much difficulty talking to "C-Level" people?

-And my answer, maybe it was too frank because it came then, right at the very end of an entire hour of being allowed to speak my brains was that when I'm talking to her, and most of the time when I'm talking to members of my team, I'm not angry.
+And my answer, maybe it was too frank because it came then, right at the very end of an entire hour of being allowed to speak my brains.
+But my answer was that when I'm talking to her, and most of the time when I'm talking to members of my team, I'm not angry.
 And almost all of the time when I'm talking to C-Level people who are involved in the projects that I'm working on, I am angry.
 What am I angry about?

 I'm not exactly sure.
-I think one thing that I'm annoyed about is that they don't want to listen to me, they are not doing the things that they need to do in order to make a project a success.
-Because of course, in a quite fundamental way, when a boss says that he or she wants a project to succeed but then does a number of things that will almost guarantee that a projectd won't succeed, they are lying.
+I think one thing that I'm annoyed about is that they don't want to listen to me.
+They are not doing the things that they need to do in order to make a project a success.
+When a boss says that he or she wants a project to succeedi, but then does a number of things that will almost guarantee that a projectd won't succeed are they lying?

 And mixed in with the anger is shame.
 I'm ashamed that I'm angry.